getspooky/Reactrix/README.md

 ## 🌍 Supported Locales

 Reactrix support `english` and `french` languages.
-This is visible in the `register-lang` json file, which can be found in the config directory.
+This is visible in the `register` javascript file, which can be found in the `src` directory.
-Therefore, if you want to use multiple languages, you will have to add them to the resources.
+Therefore, if you want to use multiple languages, you will have to add them to the locale folder.

 ## 🚦Common Rules